 Alternatively, You can also hop on the bus from Zona Romantica down to Mismaloya and hire one of the panga boats (water taxis) from there to take you to Los Arcos.
 You might want to bring your own gear, just in case.

-If you keep going south past Mismaloya, there are many great places to go snorkeling near the Bay of Banderas.
-These include Colomitos beach, Quimixto, Mahajuitas, and Las Caletas.
+If you keep going south, there are many great places to go snorkeling near Puerto Vallarta.
+These include Colomitos Beach, Las Caletas, Mahajuitas, and Yelapa.

 Colomitos is a small beach with emerald-green water home to tropical fish, colorful coral reefs, sea urchins, and more.

-This is an excellent place for free snorkeling in Puerto Vallarta, as you reach Colomitos without a tour by hiking from Boca De Tomatlan (click that link for a detailed guide on how to do it).
+This is an excellent place for free snorkeling in Puerto Vallarta, as you reach Colomitos without a tour by hiking from Boca De Tomatlan.

-As there aren’t any facilities for renting gear, you’ll need to bring your own mask and snorkel, as well as plenty of sunscreen and water to stay hydrated.
+As there aren’t any facilities for renting gear, you’ll need to bring your own mask and snorkel and plenty of sunscreen and water to stay hydrated.

-Alternatively, you can join this guided tour where you’ll go hiking and snorkeling at Colomitos.
+I love this guided tour which includes hiking and snorkeling at Colomitos.

-Las Caletas is owned by Vallarta Adventures, so the only way to visit is on one of their tours.
-Their popular Las Caletas Beach Hideaway tour is a full-day adventure with some great snorkeling.
+Vallarta Adventures own Las Caletas, so the only way to visit is on one of their tours.
+Their popular Las Caletas Beach Hideaway tour is a full-day adventure with fantastic snorkeling.

 You can use kayaks and SUPs or just chill out in the hammocks.
 Oh yeah, there’s also a gourmet lunch and an open bar.

-This full-day tour takes you to Yelapa and Majahuitas, where you’ll get the opportunity to go snorkeling in crystal-clear waters and kayaking or paddle boarding!
+This full-day tour takes you to Yelapa and Majahuitas, where you’ll get to go snorkeling in crystal-clear waters and kayaking or paddle boarding!

 PV Hidden Beach